k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 `ComArticlesViewArticleHtml > ComDefaultViewHtml > KViewDefault > KViewHtml > KViewTemplate > KViewAbstract`

-Views can be any type of format not just HTML, they can output JSON, XML, RSS etc.
+The first thing we notice is that views can be any type of format not just HTML, they can output JSON, XML, RSS etc. Yu could just as easily create a view that inherits from KViewJson.

+By default a view is determined based on the view name i.e view=boats the format is in turn determined by the format var format=json.
+The formats for a view map directly to filenames i.e `json.php` for json and `html.php` for html.

 # The Model